yoronneko/qzsl6tool/readme-en.md

 2238 305575
 ```

-## License
+# License

 The [BSD 2-clause license](https://opensource.org/licenses/BSD-2-Clause) is applied to this toolkit.
 You may use this program for commercial or non-commercial purposes, with or without modification, but this copyright notice is required.
-A part of [RTKLIB](https://github.com/tomojitakasu/RTKLIB) 2.4.3b34 functions of rtk_crc32(), rtk_crc24q (), rtk_crc16 () are used in ``libqzsl6tool.py``.
+A part of [RTKLIB](https://github.com/tomojitakasu/RTKLIB) 2.4.3b34 functions of rtk_crc24q () is used in ``librtcm.py``.

 Copyright (c) 2022 by Satoshi Takahashi
 Copyright (c) 2007-2020 by Tomoji TAKASU